edrisshk1/Rain-Prediction-/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push the branch to your fork.
 4. Submit a pull request, detailing the changes you made.

+## Acknowledgements

+I would like to thank the following organizations for their contributions and the amazing tools provided to accomplish this project :
+- Coursera: This platform gave me the idea for the project and provided me with the tools needed for this project.
+- Cognitive Class AI: This platform provided me with the workspace and the processing power needed to train and evaluate the models
+- The contributors to scikit-learn’s development and maintenance

 ## License